How to Watch World Cup 2026 Live on EBU

 Is EBU Free to Watch for World Cup 2026?

 Mostly yes.
-The EBU package is built around free-to-air or public-service access in the markets it covers, although exact scope still varies by country and by local scheduling practice.
+The EBU package is built around free-to-air or public-service access in the countries it covers, although exact scope still varies by country and by local scheduling practice.

 That is still a strong answer for fans.
 It means many viewers should not need a new pay subscription just to follow the tournament.
 They only need the right national broadcaster in their own territory.